-- 19.(1) All appointments of persons in institutions must be made in terms of this Act and in such manner and on such conditions as may be prescribed. - (2) A person may only be appointed permanently to any post on the staff establishment in an institution if that person- - (a) is a South African citizen or permanent resident; and - (b) meets the applicable job requirements. - (3) In the making of appointments in an institution- - (a) due regard must be had to- - (i) the democratic values and principles enshrined in section 195(1) of the Constitution:

-- the need to redress the imbalances of the past, in accordance with section 9(2) and 195(1)(i) of the Constitution and the employment equity plan of that institution, referred to in section 20(1) of the Employment Equity Act, 1998 (Act No. 55 of 1998), to achieve a public administration broadly representative of the South African people, including representation according to race, gender and disability. - (b) all persons who applied and qualify for the appointment concerned must be considered; and - (c) the suitability of persons must be determined in accordance with section 20(3) to (5) the Employment Equity Act.
+- 19. (1) All appointments of individuals in institutions must be made in terms of this - (2) An individual who is not a South African citizen may only be appointed in an institution in terms of this Act, if that individual holds a permanent resident permit or work permit issued in terms of the Immigration Act, 2002 (Act No. 13 of 2002). - (3) An individual may only be appointed permanently to any post on the staff establishment in an institution if that person- - (a) is a South African citizen or holds a permanent resident permit issued in terms of the Immigration Act, 2002; and - (b) meets the applicable job requirements. - (4) In the making of appointments in an institution- - (a) due regard must be had to the need to redress the imbalances of the past, in 25 accordance with sections 9(2) and 195(1)(i) of the Constitution and the employment equity plan of that institution, referred to in section 20(1) of the Employment Equity Act, 1998 (Act No. 55 of 1998), to achieve a public administration broadly representative of the South African people, including representation according to race, gender and disability; - (b) all persons who applied and qualify for the appointment concerned must be considered; and - (c) the suitability of persons must be determined in accordance with section 20(3) to (5) of the Employment Equity Act.

-Staffing of offices of executive authorities
+Staffing of offices of executive authorities of national and provincial departments 35 and mayors of municipalities

-- 20.(1) An executive authority of an institution may appoint in the office of that authority one or more persons for a fixed period not exceeding the term of the office of that authority. - (2) Subject to subsection (3), the President, a Deputy President, Minister or Premier ("the office-bearer") may appoint one or more persons as special advisers under a contract for a fixed period on a full-time or part-time basis- - (a) to advise on the performance of the office-bearer's functions; or - (b) to advise the office-bearer on the development of policy that will promote the relevant institution's objectives; - (c) to perform such other tasks as may be appropriate in respect of the officebearer's functions. - (3) The national Cabinet must determine- - (a) the maximum number of special advisers that may be appointed in terms of subsection (2); and - (b) the upper limits of the remuneration and other conditions of service of special advisers. - (4) The contract referred to in subsection (2) must include- - (a) the period of the appointment not exceeding the term of the office of the relevant office-bearer: - (b) the particular duties of the person; and - (c) the remuneration and other conditions of service of the person.
+- 20. (1) An executive authority of a national or provincial department may, as prescribed, appoint in the office of that authority one or more persons for a fixed period not exceeding the term of the office of that authority. - (2) A mayor of a municipality may, subject to the policy directions of its municipal 40 council, appoint in the office of the mayor one or more persons for a fixed period not exceeding the term of the office of that mayor. - (3) Subject to subsection (4), the President, a Deputy President, Minister or Premier ("the office-bearer") may appoint one or more persons as special advisers under a contract for a fixed period on a full-time or part-time basis to-45 - (a) advise on the performance of the office-bearer's functions; or - (b) advise the office-bearer on the development of policy that will promote the relevant institution's objectives; - (c) perform such other tasks as may be appropriate in respect of the officebearer's functions.